 Left-to-Right Workflow Setup

-This helps learners understand expectations.
-Research by Mesibov and Schopler (2010) confirms structure reduces anxiety.
-Iland et al. (2012) found clear layouts build learner independence.
-Also, Knight and Sartini (2015) noted organised stations improve task engagement.
+This helps learners understand what is expected.
+Research by Mesibov and Schopler (2010) confirms that structure reduces anxiety.
+Iland et al. (2012) found that clear layouts build learner independence.
+Knight and Sartini (2015) also noted that organised stations improve task engagement.

 According to Jones (2003), consistency lowers the cognitive load.
 Learners can then build useful organisational skills.
 Smith and Brown (2010) showed these skills work in varied contexts.
 Robinson (2015) confirmed learners use them across settings.